nepinhum/blog/index.md

-I am wrp3, or you can call me scher, and I live in Turkiye.
+Hello, I'm nepinhum or you can call me scher.
+And I live in Turkiye.

 I got into software development through Minecraft and it's still a hobby for me even though it's dead :D. Then I moved on to different areas and continued to develop myself in various subjects.